Genesis Reviews

 “All right,” I hear you thinking, “what’s wrong with it?”
 To be honest, there aren’t many major things wrong with this game.
 The first problem that you’ll be facing is the dreaded “enemy respawn syndrome.”
 While it can come in handy for very easy leveling up in spots (which may be seen as a good or bad thing), it turns into a real pain when you’re low on health in a tough section, or trying to jump up onto the only small platform you can reach and keep getting hit by the same enemy that respawns over and over because you still kill it, only to fall a little too far and have it come right back.
 The other main issue is that the hit detection isn’t the best.
 It’s not broken, but when enemies are coming at you from above, the game seems to get really picky about what is and isn’t a hit at times, even though the crescent slash of your sword keeps touching that airborne enemy.

 Those are the two main complaints to be made.
-However, even though the big problems are minimal, there are a good amount of smaller ones.
+However, even though the big problems are minimal, there are a good number of smaller ones.
 Leading the pack, is how you’ll come across some odd glitches in spots, both visually and aurally.
 Going from one stage to another makes the screen basically blink apart like the game’s replacing different sections in semi-rapid succession instead of the whole thing at once.
 It looks almost like something out of an old DOS game running on a slower computer.
 Sometimes it even happens when it’s only the small dialogue picture changing.
 At other times, a sound effect and/or menu coming up will change the sound of an instrument that’s playing.
-The drums or sometimes a backing instrument will become more muffled, or stand out when it didn’t before.
+The drums or sometimes a backing instrument will become more muffled or stand out when it didn’t before.
 This is always fixed with another quick press of the menu button, but these kinds of bugs should have been caught and fixed.

 Among other more minor complaints, is that there’s a lot of back tracking toward the end.
 The game goes along as a good clip until you get to one of the final lands, then you spend a greater amount of time going back and forth between temples, lands and so forth than anything else.
 It’s not horrendous, but considering the game was doing fine without the back tracking up to that point, was it really necessary?
 Along with that, is how this game’s dialogue is a bit odd at times.
 You’ll go for a stretch where everything reads all right, then you’ll get broadsided by a diatribe that’s unnecessarily long and written in a strange way in spots (like when Sadler comes out of the Ant Lion trap), or just doesn’t quite make sense (like when you fight the horseman).
 Not sure what was going on at the script meetings, but it’s something that makes you go “huh?”

-Another little thing to be mentioned, is that you really only control Sadler the entire time.
+Another little thing to be mentioned is that you really only control Sadler the entire time.
 What you buy is just for him, as you don’t use the other characters at all throughout the game.
 Some stay behind at times, others get kidnapped or replaced like what other RPGs do, but the other characters really don’t do anything except tag a long harmlessly (or uselessly, if you prefer).
 And finally, pay attention to what some NPCs have to say.
 I repeat… PAY ATTENTION!
 This game isn’t always very generous with clues about what you have to do (like with the Mandrel in the prison you’re trying to get someone out of), which can lead to some serious “what the hell do I do now?” moments.
 Even seemingly arbitrary comments wind up being important at times.
 Thankfully, the NPCs aren’t grotesquely numerous, but a little extra clarification would have been nice.

 So, what can we say about Exile?
 Is it a great game?
 No. Is it a bad game?
 Again, no. The graphics and sound are above average on the whole, the story is unexpectedly involved, and though the action is pretty simplistic, it does keep you on your toes well enough.
 It doesn’t stumble and fall on its face, but it doesn’t really excel in any one area either.
-It simply rolls along with various little oddities that never break the game, but are numerous enough to show that it could have used some extra translation tweaks and bug fixes.
+It simply rolls along with various little oddities that never break the game but are numerous enough to show that it could have used some extra translation tweaks and bug fixes.
 As a result, rather than bomb out completely or soar to greatness, Exile just kind of… goes along.
-It’s an under the radar type of game that if you give it chance, it’ll keep you entertained for four or five hours before it’s over, but won’t likely become one of your favorites for the system.
+It’s an under the radar type of game that if you give it chance, it’ll keep you entertained for four or five hours before it’s over but won’t likely become one of your favorites for the system.

 SCORE: 6 out of 10